c0d3s/blog/great-leaders-make-themselves-obsolete.md

 ### **Great Leaders Make Themselves Obsolete**

 If you’re making every decision, you’re the bottleneck.
 That’s a failure mode.
-Your job isn’t to own every technical call or unblock every issue—it’s to build a system that runs without you.
+Your job isn’t to own every technical call or unblock every issue.
+It’s to build a system that runs without you.
 The more effectively you **remove yourself from day-to-day execution**, the more your team grows, your organization scales, and your career advances.

 ### **Leadership Is Just Another Layer of Abstraction**